JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 Prints the list of binary product releases that, by default, match the currently selected IntelliJ Platform along with [`intellijPlatform.pluginConfiguration.ideaVersion.sinceBuild`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginConfiguration-ideaVersion-sinceBuild) and [`intellijPlatform.pluginConfiguration.ideaVersion.untilBuild`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginConfiguration-ideaVersion-untilBuild) properties.

-The filer used for retrieving the release list can be customized by using properties provided with [`ProductReleasesValueSource.FilterParameters`](tools_intellij_platform_gradle_plugin_types.md#ProductReleasesValueSource-FilterParameters).
+The filter used for retrieving the release list can be customized by using properties provided with [`ProductReleasesValueSource.FilterParameters`](tools_intellij_platform_gradle_plugin_types.md#ProductReleasesValueSource-FilterParameters).

 ### `productsReleases`
 {#printProductsReleases-productsReleases}